 Both your tuition fees and rent will be on your Student Account together and all will need to be paid on-time during the academic year in order for you to proceed with your studies.

 The University operates a system of differential rents across its housing and you can find out more information on our residences pages.
 When we email you your allocated accommodation, you will be need to accept the terms and conditions of your tenancy agreement to accept your allocation before you arrive.
 A copy of our standard tenancy terms and conditions is provided on our policies pages.

 How long can I remain in my flat?

 The tenancy agreement will specify the period of your tenancy.
-For residents with US for the full academic year, you will normally be granted a tenancy that runs for the period of the academic year: 39 weeks for undergraduates, 50 weeks for postgraduates, and 52 weeks for families.
-This means that if you have a 39/50/52 week tenancy, are able to reside over Easter and Christmas, and if you have a 50/52 week tenancy over the summer too.
+For residents with US for the full academic year, you will normally be granted a tenancy that runs for the period of the academic year: 39 weeks for undergraduates, 50 weeks for postgraduates and 52 weeks for families.
+This means that if you have a 39, 50 or 52 week tenancy, you are able to reside over Easter and Christmas, and if you have a 50 or 52 week tenancy over the summer too.